anhbiphan/CSGO_Win_Probability/README.md

 #### Solutions:
 - Create or find more features.
 - Collect data only for active teams.
 - Account for player skills on maps and weapons.
-(TrueSkill rate plalyers)
+(TrueSkill rate players)
-- Obtain team win/lose on maps.
+- Obtain team win/loss on maps.

 #### Recommendations for further developments:
 - Have an updated team rating based on player rating.
 - Include in-game weapon skills of players.
-- Apply average player skills as team rating.
+- Apply average of total player skills as team rating.
 - Account for players switching to different teams and updating team rating.
 - Improve model.